alexhgh/Project_Chat/projects/proj1_chat/spec.md

 If you're behind a [NAT](http://en.wikipedia.org/wiki/Network_address_translation), you won't be able to reach your server from different machines.
 We'll learn more about NATs later this semester.
 In the meantime, if you'd like to play around with using your server from remote machines, try running it while connected to the wifi in Soda hall, which doesn't use a NAT, and assigns users unique IP addresses.

-##### What's a good port number to pass in?
+##### What's a good PORT number to pass in?

-Many low port numbers are reserved; try using a port number greater than 10000.
+Many low PORT numbers are reserved; try using a PORT number greater than 10000.

 ##### When I start the server, I get an error that says `Address already in use`

-This error means that another process is currently using the port.
+This error means that another process is currently using the PORT.
 Sometimes this happens transiently -- for example, if your server exited with an error, and not all of the sockets it was using have been cleaned up by the operating system yet.
-When this happens, try using a different port.
+When this happens, try using a different PORT.

 ##### What maximum number of connections should I use in the `listen` call?